 You can contact your VPN provider directly via email or phone and ask them directly if you’re using an external dedicated or dynamic IP address.

 - Check your current IP address by using an IP lookup tool like What is my IP.

 - Note down the IP address displayed to you somewhere.

-- Then, restart your router and check your IP address again.
+- Then, restart your router and recheck your IP address.

 - If it changes, you’re using a dynamic IP address.
-But if it doesn’t, you’re using a static IP address.
+But if it doesn’t, you’re using a dedicated IP address.

 - Type “cmd” in the search box and open Command Prompt.

 - Now, enter the command “ipconfig/all” and hit the Enter

 - Scroll down a bit and find DHCP Enabled.